 - Inpatient areas - open visitation in inpatient areas from 9 a.m. to 7 p.m.

-- 1 overnight support person will be allowed with the KDH Visitor Pass process outlined above.
+- 1 overnight support person will be allowed using the Norton KDH Visitor Pass process.

-- COVID-19: patients being "ruled out" or positive for COVID-19 will be permitted to have no more than one designated visitor - this means a single individual who may come and go; for everyone's health, we cannot accommodate multiple different visitors, even if visiting one at a time.
-Overnight visits are not permitted.
-The designated visitor must review/sign the COVID-19 Guidance for Visitors prior to visiting the patient.
+- COVID-19: patients being "ruled out" or positive for COVID-19 will be permitted to have no more than two visitors/support persons at any given time - Overnight visits are not permitted.
+The designated visitors must review/sign the COVID-19 Guidance for Visitors prior to visiting the patient.

 - Surgery - 1 healthy visitor/support person for an adult patient; 2 visitors/support persons for a pediatric patient; healthy and masked.